snidecorpse/Latin-JCU-tool/README.md

 # Latin Sprint

 Latin Sprint is a zero-build Book I Latin study site.
-PERONAL USE ONLY
+PERSONAL USE ONLY

 ## Local development